-Top 10 Best Killer Clown Halloweens Costumes 2017
+10 Best Killer Clown Halloween Costumes (2018)

 Sightings turned into attacks and continued into 2017.
 Finally, with the re-release of the film It (originally inspired by the Stephen King novel), clowns are officially at the top of everyone’s worst fear list.

-The killer clown is one of the scariest costumes of the year, and you should only dress as one as long as you don’t mind the risk of inciting a pitchfork mob.
+The killer clown is one of the scariest costumes of all time, and you should only dress as one as long as you don’t mind the risk of inciting a pitchfork mob.

 And please keep away from children.
 They don’t need this.